Public Funding of Presidential Elections

 8. In 2012, the cost-of-living adjustment (COLA) brought the convention committee entitlement to a total of $18.2 million.
 (NOTE: On April 3, 2014, President Obama signed legislation that will end public funding of national nominating conventions)

 9. Contributions may not be made by foreign nationals or by individuals who are federal government contractors.
-For more information, see the Foreign Nationals brochure.
+For more information, see this article on Foreign Nationals.

 This publication provides guidance on certain aspects of federal campaign finance law.
 This publication is not intended to replace the law or to change its meaning, nor does this publication create or confer any rights for or on any person or bind the Federal Election Commission (Commission) or the public.
 The reader is encouraged also to consult the Federal Election Campaign Act of 1971, as amended (52 U.S.C.
 30101 et seq.), Commission regulations (Title 11 of the Code of Federal Regulations), Commission advisory opinions, and applicable court decisions.
 For further information, please contact: